-In business, the long-term value does not discount the need for short-term planning, but short-term without long-term (or macro) is a losing gambit.
+The long-term value does not discount the need for short-term planning in business, but the short-term without long-term (or macro) is a losing gambit.
 Here are some examples of the lack of macroeconomics and its failures :

 – The venture ecosystem

+Venture is macro-economically broken—the reason why we provide a solution for Limited Partners here.
 The venture capital ecosystem consists of ten(!) layers of diversification before the dollars from Limited Partner land into the bank account of an entrepreneur’s company.
 No matter your views on the venture business, anyone who has attended business school should know that this kind of over-diversification leads to a morass of accountability and in-transparency of results.
-Without a fundamental change to the way venture works today, venture is poised to become more mediocre today.
-Venture is macro-economically broken.
-The reason why we provide a solution for Limited Partners here.
+Without a fundamental change to how venture works today, venture is poised to become more mediocre.

 – The VC intake model

 Most venture capitalists sit impatiently through an entrepreneur pitch, checking their blackberry until the product demo.
 Not only does this communicate the VC has no empathy for the macroeconomics, but it also demonstrates that technology risk is the only risk they think they can assess.
-Per the previous analogy, those VCs are the wives who call their husbands twenty times per day to know where you are.
-They demonstrate a lack of understanding and lack of faith in macroeconomics and an incorrect assessment of investment risk.
+Per the previous analogy, those VCs are the wives who call their husbands twenty times per day to know where they are.
+They demonstrate a lack of understanding and faith in macroeconomics and an incorrect investment risk assessment.

 – Entrepreneur pitches

 Perhaps dumbed down by the only pitch process that leads to getting money from (sub-prime) VCs, many entrepreneurs pitch technology without understanding the macroeconomic forces at work that prevent a pure technology play (albeit perhaps better) from having access to paying customers.
-When a large incumbent owns access to most customers through perception, a proprietary business model, or otherwise, technology innovation without a major disruption of the business model is worth very little.
+When a large incumbent owns access to most customers through perception, a proprietary business model, or otherwise, technology innovation without major business model disruption is worth very little.
 Entrepreneurs need to think about business and include macroeconomics.

 – Marketing experts